BLCM/DataDumper/README.md

 Borderlands 2/TPS Data Dumper
 =============================

-This is an in-progress system for generating data dumps from Borderlands 2 and TPS, for the purposes of generating Object Explorer data for use in [BLCMM](https://github.com/BLCM/BLCMods/wiki/Borderlands-Community-Mod-Manager), and for [FT Explorer](https://github.com/apocalyptech/ft-explorer).
+This is a system for generating data dumps from Borderlands 2 and TPS, for the purposes of generating Object Explorer data for use in [BLCMM](https://github.com/BLCM/BLCMods/wiki/Borderlands-Community-Mod-Manager), and for [FT Explorer](https://github.com/apocalyptech/ft-explorer).
 It